leukemia-kispi/HiChIP-Analysis/HiChIP.md

 - pyBigWig

 >[!NOTE]
 >Numpy and pysam have to be installed in that order and before pairtools.
 The original installDep.sh script may need modefications before executing.
-For this use one can use the nano editing tool.
+For this use the nano editing tool.

 ```
 nano ./HiChiP/installDep.sh